Grundmanis/console-log-for-devices/README.md

 Ability to see console log via hand gadgets like smartphones and tabs.

 Just include the script "only-for-develope" in your ```<head>``` tag and that's it!
+No jQuery required.

+## How it works

-By default You will see first console.log "init done", that means everything works fine ;)
+1. First You will see the fixed block with violet background and white text inside "init done", that means everything works fine.
+2. Every console.log or console.error message will be displayed in that block
+3. Click on that block will clear it (remove all previous messages)

 ## Usage